 What Not To Do

 - Don’t ask for your money back.
 If the editor realizes they were wrong, they may offer a partial refund.
 But that editor spent time and effort doing their best for you.
 And you probably gained some benefit from it.

 - Don’t tell everyone you meet what a terrible editor they are.
 Vent to friends and family, but not to other writers or industry colleagues.
 It’s not professional and definitely not Christian.
 On the other hand, if someone asks you for a referral, be honest.
 Be specific about what you did and didn’t like about a particular editor.
 What didn’t work for you may work perfectly well for others.

 - Thank your editor (through a phone call, e-mail, or thank-you card, and possibly with a line in the acknowledgments of your book).

-- Send him/her a complimentary copy of your published piece (autographed, if it’s a book) with a note of thanks.
+- Send them a complimentary copy of your published piece (autographed, if it’s a book) with a note of thanks.

 - Tell other writer friends.
 Word-of-mouth referrals are the best source of business for a freelance professional.

 - Mention the editor on your website (with the editor’s permission).
 Maybe add a link to their website from yours.Write a testimonial for the editor’s website.
 Ask they would like to put your book title (and cover art) on their website and/or other promotional material.Offer to be a reference the editor can give to people who are considering their services.

 If you’re ready to hire a freelance editor: